area2020/area2020.github.io/index.md

 <div markdown="1">

 ## Special Issue

-We are organising a special issue based on the topics of the Workshop for the Journal of Sensor and Actuator Networks.
-More information can be found <a href="https://www.mdpi.com/journal/jsan/special_issues/REA" target="_blank">here</a>.
+A special issue based on the topics of the Workshop for the Journal of Sensor and Actuator Networks has been published <a href="https://www.mdpi.com/journal/jsan/special_issues/REA" target="_blank">here</a>.

 ## Recordings